Battle of Nà Sản: Planning

-During the battle, Colonel Gilles used a new tactic, called "the hedgehog" (le hérisson), for the first time in Indochina.
+During the battle, Gilles used a new tactic, called "the hedgehog" (le hérisson), for the first time in Indochina.
 The hedgehog defense consisted of an outpost surrounded by several armed positions (point d'appui or P.A.).
 The objective was to provoke an enemy frontal assault, rather than fighting off hit-and-run attacks or falling into ambushes.
 Nà Sản's hedgehog consisted of 30 P.A. with a complicated trench system, enforced with barbed wires.
 Its defense forces consisted of 11 battalions (15,000 men) and 6 artillery batteries.